GeneralSergal/ORP/Docs/CONTRIBUTING.md

-# ORP — CONTRIBUTING
+# **CONTRIBUTING.md**
-## ORP v3.0 — Governance‑Aligned Contribution Protocol
+### **ORP v3.0 — Governance‑Aligned Contribution Protocol**

-This document defines contribution rules and architectural expectations for the ORP repository.
-Its purpose is to preserve:

-- epistemic integrity
-- provenance preservation
-- structural consistency
-- isolation‑safe modification
-- drift‑resistant behavior
-- alignment with the ORP v3.0 governance model

-This document governs repository modifications only.
-It does not redefine system behavior.
+*(Liability‑Safe, Architecture‑Preserving, DCO‑Compliant)*

 ---

-## Before Contributing

-Review the following core documents:

-- core/ORP_RUNTIME.md
-- core/ORP_CORE_SPEC.md
-- core/ORP_SYSTEM_MAP.md
-- core/ORP_SYSTEM_ARCHITECTURE.md
+## **0. Purpose of This Document**

+This document defines the rules, expectations, and legal boundaries for contributing to the ORP repository.

+It ensures that all contributions:

-- constraints/ORP_PROMPT.md
+- preserve epistemic integrity
-- docs/!REPO_CHECKLIST.md
+- maintain architectural invariants
-- docs/RELEASE_NOTES.md
+- avoid provenance corruption

-Contributors must understand the separation between:

-- runtime governance (L3 authority)
+- remain aligned with ORP v3.0 governance
-- structural contracts (evaluation schema)
-- epistemic isolation (L1–L4 boundaries)
-- drift observability (σ² model)
-- anti‑degradation constraints

-before modifying any core subsystem.
+- comply with the repository’s legal framework
+- do not introduce liability for the maintainers or operators

+This document governs **repository modifications only**.
+It does **not** redefine runtime behavior or system authority.

 ---

+## **1. Legal Requirements for Contributors**

+By submitting a contribution (PR, issue, patch, or code), you agree that:

+1. **Your contribution is submitted under the terms of the Developer Certificate of Origin (DCO) v1.1**, certifying that you created the work or have the explicit chain of custody to contribute it under the project’s open‑source license.
+2. **Your contribution is licensed under GPL‑3.0**, consistent with the repository.
+3. **You grant the maintainers the right to modify, redistribute, or reject your contribution.**
+4. **You do not submit sensitive, personal, or regulated data.**
+5. **You do not submit copyrighted material without permission.**
+6. **You do not submit code that introduces legal obligations beyond GPL‑3.0.**
+7. **You do not submit patented algorithms unless you grant an irrevocable, royalty‑free license.**

+This protects both you and the maintainers.

+---

+## **2. Before Contributing**

+Contributors must review and understand the **entire repository**, including all runtime definitions, specifications, architectural documents, constraints, evaluation schemas, and governance materials.

+ORP is a governance‑first epistemic architecture.
+To contribute safely, you must understand:

+- the full runtime governance model
+- the L1–L4 epistemic boundary system
+- the evaluation schema and structural contracts
+- provenance and drift‑tracking mechanisms
+- anti‑degradation and fail‑closed constraints
+- the system map and architectural topology
+- all documents defining ORP v3.0 behavior

+**There is no static file list.**
+The repository evolves, and contributors are responsible for reading and understanding the current state of the entire codebase and documentation before submitting changes.

+---

-## Contribution Areas
+## **3. Contribution Areas**

-### 1. Governance‑Aligned Improvements
+### **3.1 Governance‑Aligned Improvements**
 Examples:

 - stronger provenance preservation
 - improved uncertainty surfacing
 - enhanced epistemic separation
 - refined drift‑detection logic
 - improved fail‑closed behavior

-### 2. Evaluation & Benchmark Expansion
+### **3.2 Evaluation & Benchmark Expansion**
 Examples:

 - adversarial reasoning tests
 - drift‑induction scenarios
 - coherence‑camouflage detection cases
 - provenance‑corruption stress tests

-### 3. Infrastructure & Tooling
+### **3.3 Infrastructure & Tooling**
 Examples:

 - reproducibility tooling
 - traceability utilities
 - local evaluation helpers